-Data members: a) Name of the depositorb) Account numberc) Type of account d) Balance amount in the account Member functions: (Define all the member functions inside the class) a) To assign initial values b) To deposit an amount c) To withdraw an amount after checking the balance d) To display name and balance 3 Write a main function to create a database of 10 customersa) Employees have a number, date of birth (dd-mm-yyyy), rank, and salary.
-2 3 a) Employees have a number, date of birth (dd-mm-yyyy), rank, and salary.
-When an employee is first recruited then all these are given values of 0.
-Upon confirmation, the actual values of these are entered for the employee.
+Data members: a) Name of the depositor b) Account number c) Type of account d) Balance amount in the account Member functions: (Define all the member functions inside the class) a) To assign initial values b) To deposit an amount d) To display name and balance Write a main function to create a database of 10 customers 3 a) Employees have a number, date of birth (dd-mm-vyvy), rank, and salary.
+2 5 When an employee is first recruited then all these are given values of 0. - Upon confirmation, the actual values of these are entered for the employee.
 Their rank can be incremented by 1 and when this happens an employee gets an increment of 25%.
 Write a C++ class for Employee. b) Students are registered in a University.
 When students are created then they are given default values (zeroes or blanks) for roll_number, department, year, and semester of study.
-At registration time, the values of these attributes of 2 student are updated with the proper values.
-Students can be promoted and their departments can be changed.
-Write a C++ class for Student.
-4 Users of the computer have profile which consists of Name, Password, and Access Rights.
+At registration time, the values of these attributes of student are updated with the proper Write a $C^{++}$ class for Student 4 Users of the computer have profile which consists of Name.
+Password, and 2 - Access Rights.
 Access rights take on values X, R, W, and ALL.
 It is possible to have default values for Password and Access rights which are the first three letters of the Name and ALL respectively.
 Users can change their password and access rights.
 Write a class User in C++ and create a user named Rajesh.
-2 5 Define two classes Distance1 and Distance2 in C++.
-Distance1 stores distance in miles and Distance2 in kmeters & meters.
-Write a program that reads values of the class objects and adds one object of Distance1 with the object of Distance2 class.
-The display should be in the format of miles or kmeters & meters depending on the type of object (Distance1 or Distance2) being used to invoke the function.
+5 Define two classes Distance1 and Distance2 in C++.
+Distance1 stores distance in 2 miles and Distance2 in kmeters & meters.
+Write a program that reads values of the class objects and adds one object of Distancel with the object of Distance2 depending on the type of object (Distance1 or Distance2) being used to invoke the function.
 (Hint: Make use of friend function).
-2 6 Implement a singleton class in C++.
-A class whose number of instances that can be instantiated is limited to one is called a singleton class.
-(Hint: make use of static members).
-2 7 Imagine a publishing company that markets both books and audio- cassette version of its works.
+6 Implement a singleton class in C++.
+A class whose number of instances that can 2 be instantiated is limited to one is called a singleton class.
+(Hint: make use of - static members). - 1 Imagine a publishing company that markets both books and audio- cassette 2 version of its works.
 Create a class Publication in C++ that stores the title (a string) and price (type float) of a publication.
 From this class derive two classes: Book, which adds a page count and Tape, which adds playing time in minutes.
 These classes should have getdata() function to get its data from the user and the putdata() function to display its data.
 Write a main() program to test the book and tape classes by creating instances of them, asking the user to fill in their data with getdata() and displaying the data with putdata().
-2 8 Implement the class hierarchy as shown in the following figure (using C++).
+8 Implement the class hierarchy as shown in the following figure (using C++).
 2